Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > NCERT Summary: Minerals & Energy Resources

 • There is an urgent need to develop a sustainable path of energy development.

-• Promotion of energy conservation
+• Promoting energy conservation

-• increased use of renewable energy sources
+• Increasing the use of renewable energy sources

-• Some steps in this direction are:
+• Some practical steps include:

-• Using public transport systems instead of individual vehicles
+• Using public transport systems instead of individual vehicles.

-• Switching off electricity when not in use
+• Switching off electricity when not in use.

-• Using power-saving devices
+• Using power-saving devices.

-• Using non-conventional sources of energy.
+• Utilising non-conventional sources of energy.

 The document Minerals & Energy Resources Summary Class 10 Social Science Chapter 1 is a part of the Class 10 Course Social Studies (SST) Class 10.